lucianor/medicine-pricegrabber-poa/README.md

 Grab prices from pharmacies in Porto Alegre

 This is a custom code to grab prices from Panvel, DrogaRaia and Pague Menos pharmacies in Brazil.
+It will show in console the lowest price at the moment, and export it to Excel.

 You can specify the product pages, and it will automatically grab the price and even compare unit price between different product quantities.